EdwardM88/Diy-Automated-irrigation-system/README.md

  * full docs: (https://github.com/EdwardM88/Diy-Automated-irrigation-system/blob/aaead4459111a0d1ee3f34838aa2af2bae4cac33/Diy_Automated_irrigation_system.pdf)

 #Using project
-  *Connect elements of project like my circuit diagram *Read carefully the documentation,i change some thinks *Uploade the code
+  * Connect elements of project like my circuit diagram
+  * Read carefully the documentation,i change some thinks
+  * Uploade the code
+  * configure your command for your remote.

 #Simulation